ReproNim/reprostim/README.md

     Note: Missing from Schematics A and B, is any connection back to SC that records subject response information.
-That's because ReproStim is not interested in how the subject responds.
+That's because ReproStim is not interested in how the subject responds (ATM, maybe someday).
 If you like, imagine arrows pointing from EPD to a "subject" node, and then more arrows pointing from the subject node to some response input device (RID?) and back to SC for recording...
     ReproStim will not interfere.